andrewjbennett/thoughts/posts/undefined.md

 [^5]: I used [ghidra](https://ghidra-sre.org/), a suite of reverse
     engineering tools recently released by the NSA.
 It's free and open source, and very powerful.

+[^6]: There are quite a few "varients" of integers in C, although in
+    COMP1511 you will only ever need to use the normal one, `int`.

+    The first varient is "signed" vs "unsigned".
+A "signed int" is the same as a "normal" int -- it can hold numbers that are positive or negative.

+    An "unsigned int" can only hold positive numbers, and can't hold negative numbers.
+This does mean that it can store (positive) numbers that are twice as big as a normal / signed int can -- a normal int can store between e.g. `-x` and `+x`; an unsigned int can store between `0` and `+2x` -- they can both store `2x` different values in total.

+    Something else potentially noteworthy about unsigned numbers in C is that it's _not_ undefined behaviour for them to overflow -- if you try to store a number that's larger than the biggest possible value that will fit in an unsigned int, it "wraps around" starting again from zero, i.e. it will store the number mod the largest possible number that it can store.

+    This would be why the dcc versions of the compiled code use an unsigned int to store the result of the factorial -- because it's not undefined behaviour for it to overflow, and so it doesn't have to check whether any operations on that variable would have overflowed.

+    ~ ~ ~

+    The other varient is "short" vs "long" (vs normal).

+    A normal int is defined as being able to store at least numbers in the range `[−32,767, +32,767]`, which means it must be at least 16 bits in size.

+    On modern systems (e.g. the CSE machines or your personal computer), it will usually be at least 32 bits, and so capable of storing numbers in the range `[−2,147,483,647, +2,147,483,647]`.

+    But according to the C specification, it doesn't _have_ to be that big, it only has to be at least 16 bits in size.

+    We then have a "short int", which is again defined as being at least 16 bits in size, and so can store numbers in the range `[−32,767, +32,767]`,

+    We also have a "long int", which is defined as being at least 32 bits in size -- so is able to store numbers in the range `[−2,147,483,647, +2,147,483,647]`.

+    Finally, we have a "long long int", which is defined as being at least 64 bits in size -- so capable of storing numbers in the range `[−9,223,372,036,854,775,807, +9,223,372,036,854,775,807]`.

+    You can also have an unsigned version of each of those types, e.g. an `unsigned short int` can store numbers in the range `[0, 65,535]`, all the way through to an `unsigned long long int`, which can store numbers in the range
+    `[0, +18,446,744,073,709,551,615]`.

+    Again, in COMP1511 the only type you ever need to know about is a good old normal `int`.